Reducing Predictive Feature Suppression in Resource-Constrained Contrastive Image-Caption Retrieval: Introduction

 If we were to add \ac{LTD} to the learning algorithm, the overall training objective would become a multi-task loss: a contrastive and reconstruction loss.
-Multi-task losses are difficult to optimize~\cite{Malkiel2021MTAdam}, however, and the reconstruction loss should serve as an extra regularizer rather than as the main learning objective.
-Therefore, we implement \ac{LTD} as an optimization constraint instead of as an additional loss.
-The main training objective is to minimize the contrastive loss, given the constraint that the reconstruction loss is below a certain threshold value.
-Similar to~\cite{rozendaal2020lossy, rezende2018generalized}, we implement this reconstruction loss constraint using a Lagrange multiplier \cite{platt1987constrained}; the two losses are scaled automatically, which avoids manual tuning of the scaling hyper-parameter and simplifies optimizing the overall training objective.
+However, multi-task losses are difficult to optimize~\citep{Malkiel2021MTAdam}.
+The reconstruction loss should serve as an extra regularizer rather than the main learning objective.
+We also do not want the caption encoder to mainly focus on the reconstruction objective, since that can harm the contrastive utility of the representations.
+Therefore, we implement \ac{LTD} as an optimization constraint.
+In this manner, we can target a specific value for that loss function.
+The main training objective is to minimize the contrastive loss, given the constraint that the reconstruction loss is below a certain bound value.
+Similar to~\citep{rezende2018generalized, rozendaal2020lossy}, we implement the reconstruction loss constraint using a Lagrange multiplier \citep{platt1987constrained}; the two losses are scaled automatically such that the reconstruction bound is met, while minimizing the contrastive loss.